 And thanks to the syncing on both tools, whatever you save in your vault will automatically show up on all your devices.

 However, both of them have several limitations on their free accounts.

 As a free user of Dashlane, you can store no more than 50 passwords and use the software only on one device.

 In fact, almost all the vital features like VPN, dark web monitoring, auto-sync, and password sharing is reserved for paid users.

 Though you can try the software for 30 days for free, there are no free accounts available.
-And that is a complete disaster considering almost all the popular tools offer a free account.
+And that is a bummer considering almost all the popular tools offer a free account.

-The monthly cost of both tools is more or less the same.
+However, otherwise, the monthly cost of each premium plan is more or less the same.

 While Dashlane is a bit expensive at $39.99/year ($3.33/month), investing in 1Password can save you around $10 as it costs just $29.99/year ($2.49/month).

 1Password also has separate plans for families and businesses.

 The ‘Families’ plan sets you back $4.99 every month and covers five members of a family.